ocapn/ocapn/draft-specifications/CapTP Specification.md

 -   **Exporter**: The session exporting the `desc:import-object` or `desc:import-promise`

-## Handoffs from the Gifter's prespective
+## Handoffs from the Gifter's perspective

 When a message is sent over a CapTP boundary that includes a reference to an imported object from a different session, a handoff MUST occur.
 The handoff is